 Maybe.
-Term life insurance policies and whole life policies can cover a suicidal death in many cases.
+In many cases, term life insurance policies and whole-life policies can cover a suicidal death.
 However, like most life insurance policies, their contestability suicide clauses provision must expire. (typically two years).

 Otherwise, a person who took their own life shall not benefit the named beneficiary fighting a denied life insurance claim.